A-Z SEO Glossary

 Spammer – Spammers are people who keep spamming the web.

-Spider (Crawler, Bot, Robot) – Google spider is special software that crawls on a website, analyze it and sends the data back to Google which helps them to index the page and rank them accordingly.
+Spider (Crawler, Bot, Robot) – Google spider is special software that crawls on a website, analyzes it, and sends the data back to Google, which helps them to index the page and rank them accordingly.

 Text Link – It is a simple HTML text link.
 When you click them, it redirected you to the specific page mentioned in the link.